 4. Model = Model of equipment under contract identified as potential toner problem

-5. # of Equp = Total quantity of equipment on contract using this toner type (BLK or CLR) Note we averarge volume if more than 1.
+5. # of Equp = Total quantity of equipment for the Group Number (listed in Column 2) using this toner type (BLK or CLR) Note we average volume if more than 1.

 If more than one model group can use the same toners then usage is prorated between them.
 We don't roll up to 'all Eqp of any model which can use a toner' because sometimes we find situations where SOME toners can be used in multiple models but not ALL toners can be used in those same multiple models.
 We have to prorate at item level and spread out the clicks/toner cartridges to the different groups.